WCSCourses/NGS_Bio_Africa/Modules/Module_8_RNA_Seq_Bacteria/practical/README.md

 >**Note:** For a more extensive treatment of how to setup the design formula for more complex experi- mental designs, read through A guide to creating design matrices for gene expression experiments.

 ### 4.0.3 Perform DESeq Analysis

-**Normalisation and model fitting with DESeq2** - Next we used `DESeq2` to normalize the data and fit a model that relates the gene count information to the phenotype:
+**Normalisation and model fitting with DESeq2:**
+Next we used `DESeq2` to normalize the data and fit a model that relates the gene count information to the phenotype.
 ```
 ddsTxi <- DESeq(ddsTxi)
 ```